by Nellie Huang

 Added by Joseph wedler on September 23, 2012 at 10:30am —

 Poland is one of the countries where autumn plays beautifully with a landscape.
-If you are wondering where to spend your autumn holiday, Poland offers many gateways as well as cultural events… Continue
+If you are wondering where to spend your autumn holiday, Poland offers many gateways as well as cultural events for an affordable price.

 Added by Auto Europe on September 22, 2012 at 4:30pm —